Project-OSmOSE/OSEkit/docs/source/publicapi_usage.rst

 .. code-block:: python

-    from osekit.public.dataset import Dataset
+    from osekit.public.project import Project
     from pathlib import Path

-    dataset = Dataset(
+    project = Project(
         folder=Path(r"...\dataset_folder"),
         strptime_format=None # Must match the strptime format of your audio files, first_file_begin=Timestamp("2020-01-01 00:00:00") # Will mark the start of your audio files )

-Once this is done, the ``Dataset`` can be built using the :meth:`osekit.public.dataset.Dataset.build` method.
+Once this is done, the ``Project`` can be built using the :meth:`osekit.public.project.Project.build` method.

 .. code-block:: python

-    dataset.build()
+    project.build()

 The folder is now organized in the following fashion: